rachelando/scaffolding/source/7-colour-contrast.rst

 Colour ratios and the WCAG ❓
 -----------------------------

-..
-TODO Look at Adee task, what is the colour ratio?

 What are the WCAG guidelines on colour contrast?
 Recommendations from the WCAG for colour contrast differ for AA and AAA levels.
 Remember that AAA level requirements are stricter than AA level requirements.